The next day and night brings a darker turn for Jun and Naomi as the demon prepares for its fifteenth kill.

 "I'll do it!"
 Jun cheered.
 The jerk patted him on the back.

-”Atta boy!” he said.
+"Atta boy!" he said.
 The other boy gave him an uncomfortable smile.
-But what about Naomi?
+What about Naomi?

 It all started to sink from there.

 Naomi sat alone in the park as the sun sank down over Nagasaki.
 She had been crying all day.
 Around dinnertime, she came to a realization.
-What’s the point anymore?/, the girl thought. /I don’t want to suffer.
-I don’t want to be invisible anymore!
+What's the point anymore?
+I don't want to suffer.
+I don't want to be invisible anymore!

 She decided to fix the problem.

-Jun looked around the party atmosphere.
-He frowned at his surroundings.
+Jun looked around the party atmosphere and frowned at his surroundings.
 What was so great about this place?
 He could understand why Naomi hated this place.
-Jun began to frown.
+Jun felt his guilt sink in.
+Naomi…

 Jun suddenly spotted Sayako at the bar.
 He gave her a weak smile as he walked over to her.

 Pills and Yamazaki; that was all Naomi needed tonight.

 Jun sat down next to his longtime crush.
 Sayako glanced up at him from her fruit punch.
 He didn't notice that hazy, blank look in her eyes.
 The boy gave her a nervous smile.

 "Hey," she said back.
 Jun shuffled his feet.
 Here he was, sitting in Kiko's with the girl of his dreams.
 This doesn't feel right.
 I should be a happy son of a bitch now, but…